thevirinchi/Chantele/README.md

      2. *Goto* **Git** -> **Branches**
      3. *Create* a **New Branch** and then *enter* the **name of the activity** you will be working on.
      4. Note: Leave the **Checkout Branch** *checked*.
 Click **OK**.
+  3. Work in this branch till it's complete and focus only on that one task.
+Point to keep in mind:
+   - Create **_different branches for different tasks_**.
+   - Push and commit your branch regularly.

 ##  Work Divide
   Tasks